Fabio Lione: Eurobeat

-Lione's first Eurobeat song Eye of the Tiger was released in Japan in 2000.
+Lione's first Eurobeat song, 'Eye of the Tiger', was released in Japan in 2000.
 His name for Eurobeat project was "J. Storm", deriving from Joey Tempest.
 He published thirteen Eurobeat songs (list below) under this name between 2000 and 2005 and has declared that he wouldn't be making any more Eurobeat in the future.

-However, by the end of 2013 a new song was released called "Dancing into fire".
-One of his songs, "Dancing in My Dreams", was also used in Initial D Battle Stage.
+One of his songs, "Dance into the Fire", was recorded and produced in 2000, but wasn't released until late 2013.
+A couple of his songs were used in the Initial D franchise.
+"Dancin' in My Dreams" was used in the original video animation Initial D Battle Stage and was the ending theme of the video games Initial D Arcade Stage Ver.
+3 and Initial D Street Stage.
+"Demolition" was also used in Initial D Street Stage.